LukeSmithxyz/st/README.md

 ### Transparency

 If you want transparency, run the following.
+(You will also need to have a composite manager, such as compton or xcompmgr running for the transparency to appear.)

 ```
 make clean